Multipodal Structure and Phase Transitions in Large Constrained Graphs: Notation and background

 \section{Notation and background}

-Fix distinct positive integers $k_1,\dots, k_\ell,\ \ell \ge 2$, and consider simple (undirected, with no multiple edges or loops) graphs $G$ with vertex set $V(G)$ of labeled vertices, and for each $k=k_i$, the $k$-star set $T_k(G)$, the set of graph homomorphisms from a $k$-star into $G$.
+Fix distinct positive integers $k_1,\dots, k_\ell,\ \ell \ge 2$, and consider simple (undirected, with no multiple edges or loops) graphs $G$ with vertex set $V(G)$ of labeled vertices.
+For each $k=k_i$, set $T_k(G)$ to be the set of graph homomorphisms from a $k$-star into $G$.
 We assume $k_1=1$ so the $k_1$-star is an edge.
 Let $n=|V(G)|$.
 The \emph{density} of a subgraph $H$ refers to the relative fraction of maps from $V(H)$ into $V(G)$ which preserve edges: the $k$-star density is